Intel’s Bitcoin-Mining 'Bonanza Mine' Chip Bags First Big Customer

 "On September 8, 2021, GRIID entered to a supply agreement (the "Intel Supply Agreement") pursuant to which GRIID may purchase Intel-designed BZM2 ASICs.
 The Intel Supply Agreement is for an initial four-year term and will automatically renew thereafter for one period unless either party provides at least 90 days' notice prior to the end of the initial four-year term.
 The Intel Supply Agreement provides GRIID with fixed pricing for the BZM2 ASICs for all orders placed prior to May 2023.
 In addition, subject to certain conditions, GRIID will be entitled to purchase from Intel at least 25% of all qualified Intel-designed ASICs through approximately May 2025."

 The statement refers to the cryptomining ASICs as "BMZ2," which appears to be the codename for the Bonanza Mine chips, or a variant thereof.
-Intel will begin delivering ASICs this year, and GRIID has a guarantee for at least 25% of Intel's ASIC supply until May of 2025, signifying that this is a long-term contract.
+Intel will begin delivering ASICs this year, and GRIID has a guarantee for at least 25% of Intel's ASIC supply until May of 2025, signifying that this is a long-term four-year contract.
+Pricing is also locked in until May 2023.

 On the other hand, Intel controls its own supply chain and has its own production capacity.
-The emergence of its Bonanza Mine chips gives the company a nice entry point into the lucrative cryptomining market where its old competitors, like AMD and Nvidia, and new competitors alike, like Bitmain and MicroBT, have dominated.
+The emergence of its Bonanza Mine chips gives the company a nice entry point into the lucrative cryptomining market where its old competitors, like AMD and Nvidia, and new competitors, like Bitmain and MicroBT, have dominated.
+Intel will also not limit the mining performance of its standard GPUs that are coming to market soon, giving it a dual-pronged strategy of ASICs and GPUs for blockchain/cryptomining markets.

 Intel will share that information about the new hardware on Wednesday, February 23rd, at 7 am PST at the ISSCC conference.
 In addition, the presentation will include a video demo of the chip.